Kelvin Davis (politician): Member of Parliament

-First term, 2008–2011
+Early political career

 In the 2008 general election Davis stood for the Labour Party in the Te Tai Tokerau seat after being recruited by Labour MP Shane Jones.
 Davis failed to unseat the incumbent Hone Harawira of the Māori Party, but was elected to the 49th New Zealand Parliament by way of the party list.
 The Fifth Labour Government was defeated in the election and, in his first term, Davis was assigned opposition portfolios as the Labour spokesperson for biosecurity and associate spokesperson for education, Māori affairs and tourism.
 He was a member of the Māori affairs committee.

 Harawira left the Māori Party in early 2011, formed the Mana Party and resigned from parliament to seek a fresh mandate in a by-election for Te Tai Tokerau.
 Davis ran for Labour, but Harawira retook the seat.
 Davis stood for the seat in the November 2011 general election, but placed second to Harawira for a third time and also failed to re-enter parliament from the party list.
 Davis announced his retirement from politics and took up a job with the Ministry of Education in Kaitaia, working in Māori education.

-Return to Parliament, 2014
+Return to politics

 Davis was re-selected as Labour's candidate in Te Tai Tokerau for the September 2014 general election.
 Shane Jones then resigned from Parliament months prior to the election, and Davis assumed his place in the House of Representatives on 23 May 2014, as he was by then the highest-ranking non-MP on Labour's 2011 party list.
 He became Labour's associate spokesperson for corrections.